cassidymwagner/fluidsf/README.md

     $ git rebase upstream/main
     $ git branch -d cool_new_feature

+### Virtual Testing Environment

+This is how to create a virtual environment into which to test-install FluidSF, install it, check the version, and tear down the virtual environment.

+    $ conda create --yes -n test_env python=3.7 pip [space-separated list of dependencies]
+    $ conda activate test_env
+    $ pip install fluidsf
+    $ python -c 'import fluidsf; print(fluidsf.__version__);'
+    $ conda deactivate
+    $ conda env remove --yes -n test_env

+If you prefer to install your local version of FluidSF, run `pip install .` instead of `pip install fluidsf`.

+### Installing optional dependencies

+Assuming a local version of FluidSF, install optional dependencies with pip:

+    $ pip install .'[examples]'
+    $ pip install .'[test]'

 ### Adding Tests for New Functionality

 FluidSF contains automatic tests for all its functions.
 These tests ensure that any commits/code changes do not affect FluidSF's existing computations.
 If new functionality is added to FluidSF (i.e., computation of an additional structure function) then a test should be added for each of these new functions.
 The existing tests [can be found here](https://github.com/cassidymwagner/fluidsf/tree/main/tests), and most new structure functions can be tested by simply adding an additional structure function to the existing test code (see [test_calculate_structure_function_1d.py](https://github.com/cassidymwagner/fluidsf/blob/main/tests/test_calculate_structure_function_1d.py) for a simple 1D example that tests second- and third-order structure functions.
 If you need help constructing tests, reach out to the FluidSF team!

-### Virtual Testing Environment

-This is how to create a virtual environment into which to test-install FluidSF, install it, check the version, and tear down the virtual environment.

-    $ conda create --yes -n test_env python=3.9 pip [space-separated list of dependencies]
-    $ conda install --yes -n test_env -c conda-forge fluidsf
-    $ source activate test_env
+#### pytest

+FluidSF uses [pytest](https://docs.pytest.org/en/stable/) to write and execute tests.

+Install `pytest` with `pip` (also available through conda-forge):

-    $ pip install fluidsf
+    $ pip install -U pytest

-    $ python -c 'import fluidsf; print(fluidsf.__version__);'
+You can skip the previous step if you already installed the `test` optional dependencies ([see above](#installing-optional-dependencies)).

+To run all tests in the `tests` directory:

+    $ pytest tests/*

+To run a specific test:

-    $ conda deactivate
+    $ pytest tests/test_bin_data.py

-    $ conda env remove --yes -n test_env
+`pytest` provides an output including the number of tests that pass and a traceback of failed tests.
+It is typically easier to debug one test at a time, so we suggest contributors add one test, ensure the test passes, and then add the next test.

 Funding Acknowledgement
 ---